younan-marietherese/Arabic-Event-Management-Chatbot-/README.md

 # Arabic Event Management Chatbot

+This project is part of the AUB Artificial Intelligence and Data Science Professional Graduate Diploma and earned **Top 2** placement on the leaderboard.

 An intelligent chatbot that extracts structured **event details from unstructured Arabic text**, including **Title**, **Date**, **Time**, and **Location**.
 Built with **Natural Language Processing (NLP)** and equipped with both **Command-Line** and **Gradio interfaces** for interactive user engagement.